Georgia Avenue–Silver Spring Line: History

-2003 Changes

-June

 On June 29, 2003, WMATA made changes to the line where all trips will operate between Montgomery General Hospital and Silver Spring station.
 Trips passing Leisure World Clubhouse were named route Y9 while trips serving the clubhouse were named route Y8.
 The Norbeck Park & Ride Lot will be served directly only by southbound trips in the morning rush and by northbound trips in the afternoon rush as route Y7 which was extended to the Montgomery General Hospital.
 Route Y7 trips to Rockville station were eliminated with all trips terminating at the Norbeck Park and Ride lot.

 At the time, routes Y7 and Y9 did not serve Silver Spring station making route Y8 the only route to serve Silver Spring.
 Route Y7 and Y8 operate daily while route Y9 operated during the weekday peak hours only.

-September

 On September 7, 2003, Leisure World Clubhouse requested that on weekdays, the number of trips diverting off of Georgia Avenue to serve clubhouse directly be significantly reduced.
 Route Y8 trips not diverting into the clubhouse were named route Y9 and half of Y7 trips will no longer serve the clubhouse.
 Existing route Y7 trips serving the clubhouse were named route Y5.
 The changes goes as follows: